-Around £10m of this relates to housing schemes, including Disabled Facilities Grants and affordable housing.
-The Council receives grant funding from the 'Better Care Fund' to support DFG spend and has also been receiving c£1m annually in capital receipts from South Lakes Housing as a legacy from the housing stock transfer which completed in 2011/12.
-In addition new homes bonus grant is also put towards housing programmes.
-These funding streams are expected to continue going forward but may reduce subject to the policy of partners, demand for RTB acquisitions or central government policy on New Homes Bonus.
+Around £7.5m of this relates to housing schemes, including Disabled Facilities Grants and affordable housing.
+The Council receives grant funding from the 'Better Care Fund' to support Disabled Facility Grant spend and has also been receiving around £0.8m annually in capital receipts from South Lakes Housing as a legacy from the housing stock transfer which completed in 2011/12.
+These funding streams are expected to continue going forward but may reduce subject to the policy of partners, demand for RTB acquisitions or Central Government policy.

-This does not reflect the £2.36m of Community Housing Fund income received during 2016/17.
-This is a further, potentially recurring, source of income to support delivery of community led affordable housing schemes in the district.
+The capital programme also includes £0.5m relating to the £2.36m of Community Housing Fund income received during 2016/17.
+This is a further source of income to support delivery of community led affordable housing schemes in the district.
 This is an exciting development for the Council which may lead to innovative delivery models and closer working with local social landlords, builders and community housing groups.
+The capital programme will be increased as projects are agreed.

-Around £5m relates to the renewal of the waste collection and recycling fleet; these are funded through 'prudential borrowing' and have a corresponding 'minimum revenue provision' charge in the revenue budget to pay for these vehicles over their useful lives.
+Around £6m relates to the renewal of the waste collection and recycling fleet; these are funded through the reduction in investments and have a corresponding 'minimum revenue provision' charge in the revenue budget to pay for these vehicles over their useful lives.

-The remainder of the programme relates to works on municipal buildings and cultural/ leisure facilities (including play grounds).
-These are largely funded through use of the one-off capital receipt that remains from the stock transfer and revenue reserve contributions.
+The remainder of the programme relates to works on Council buildings and cultural/ leisure facilities (including play grounds).
+These are largely funded through use of the one-off capital receipt that remains from the stock transfer, New Homes Bonus and revenue reserve contributions.
 Once the current programme is complete, there is relatively little capital receipt available and so, similar to Council's nationally, future capital investment will need to be able to cover its own costs.